oguimbal/jcool-docs/demander/push.md

 # Show me some code

-A bit of code can be worth a thousand lines:
+A bit of code can be worth a thousand lines.

+You can find all the variables description in the tabs **Docs** and **Schema** in each GraphQL playground on the right side.

-?> Dont be afraid to run the code below, it will create a dispute on the **staging** environment, which is free, and which does not contact your opponent in real life.
+?> Don't be afraid to run the code below, it will create a dispute on the **staging** environment, which is free, and which does not contact your opponent in real life.

 ```playground
 ==> height very-tall